TMJ Research

 Future Potential Application: Dynamic Pillow

 I made three different shapes of neck pillows using Ecoflex.
 Upon personally testing them, I found the first prototype to be the most comfortable.
+Attached one pressure sensor to the inner side of each unit.

 Mechanism